-- Required Courses (40 semester hours): ECH 5001, 5008, 5009, 5020, 5120 5150, 5170, 5180, 5319, 5850 or their equivalents at the graduate or undergraduate level. - Clinical hours are completed in ECEE 5462 (summer field experience course).
+- Required Courses (40 40 semester hours): 5401, 5402, 5403, 5404, 5405, 5406, 5408, 5410, 5411, 5412, 5413, 5414, 5415, 5416, or their equivalents at the graduate or undergraduate level, 5970/5971. - Clinical hours are completed in ECEE 5462 (3 credit hours/ summer field experience course).
 A minimum of 100 hours are required for the internship.
 Specific experiences may require more hours.

-Additional Requirements
+Additional Requirements for Subsequent Licensure

-Passing score on Illinois Early Childhood Content Area Test.
-Students must submit proof of passing the content area test to the department office and to the Field Placement Office before they will be allowed to enroll in the Internship.
-In addition, all candidates complete submit a professional portfolio in LiveText before completing student teaching.
-Prior to completing the master's degree, students must successfully complete the program's Comprehensive Exam.
+- Passing score on Illinois Early Childhood Content Area Test must be submitted to the department office and to the Field Placement Office before candidates will be allowed to student teach. - A professional portfolio must be submitted in LiveText before completing student teaching. - Prior to completing the master's degree, students must successfully complete the program's Comprehensive Exam.

-Post-Baccalaureate Licensure Program with in Early Childhood Endorsement
+Post-Baccalaureate Licensure with Early Childhood Endorsement

-The post-baccalaureate licensure program provides individuals holding a baccalaureate degree the opportunity to complete program requirements needed to earn an Illinois Professional Educator License with an Early Childhood endorsement.
-Successful completion of the Illinois Test of Academic Proficiency is required for program admission.

-Completion of the program requires a passing score on Illinois Early Childhood Content Area Test.
-Students must submit proof of passing the content area test to the department office and to the Field Placement Office before they will be allowed to student teach.
+The post-baccalaureate licensure program provides individuals holding a baccalaureate degree the opportunity to complete program requirements needed to earn an Initial Illinois Professional Educator License with an Early Childhood endorsement.
+Successful completion of the Illinois Test of Academic Proficiency is required before enrollment in methods courses.
+A passing score on Illinois Early Childhood Content Area Test must be submitted to the department office and to the Field Placement Office before they will be allowed to student teach.
 In addition, all candidates complete, submit, and receive a passing score on an edTPA portfolio and submit it in LiveText before completing student teaching.